securerouting/EOM/docs_src/configuration.rst

   instance.
 * the host/port fields sepcify the location of the running rpki-rtr server instance.
+* force specifies the version to use.
+Set this value to -1 if no particular version is to be forced.
 * reset specifies whether the rtr_cache table is to be flushed prior to the initial poll operation.